September 20, 2022

 Scrounging some wild blackberries on my way to Eskerika

-After a half hour of relaxing in the stone farmhouse’s cool upstairs bunkroom, I set off to my chores – showering up and then washing my hiking clothes by hand in the outdoor laundry sink.
+After half an hour of relaxing in the stone farmhouse’s cool upstairs bunkroom, I set off to my chores – showering up and then washing my hiking clothes by hand in the outdoor laundry sink.
 I was just hanging my wet clothes up on the albergue’s clotheslines when Charles and Renato showed up.

 Charles raised his arms up in surprise and glee at seeing me.
 Meanwhile, Renato was on his cell phone (again!) animatedly speaking Italian to someone back home.
 Clearly they’d found each other after their brief separation before Guernica.
 That was good news!

 In reality, all three of us had been keeping a similar pace and distance each day.
+I just hadn’t known it.

 If things stayed the same, there was a good chance I might be seeing them over and over for this entire Camino!